conda/conda/docs/source/glossary.rst

 * The Navigator GUI.

-* A terminal or command prompt using conda commands.
+* A Terminal or Anaconda Prompt using conda commands.

 *  https://repo.continuum.io/pkgs/.